-To meet Uber driver requirements and get started with Uber or similar platforms such as Bolt, Ola, or FREE NOW, you need to get a PCO licence from TfL.
-Part of getting that licence is proving that your English is good enough to be an on-demand driver and passing the TfL English test.
+Whether you need to meet Uber driver requirements ot become an Ola driver, Bolt or FREE NOW driver, getting a PCO licence from TfL is a mandatory step.
+Part of getting that licence is passing the TfL topographical test, and also proving that your English is good enough to be an on-demand driver by passing the TfL English test.

-The TfL English test is a language test for drivers coming from non-English speaking countries, who want to apply for a PCO licence or renew it.
+The TfL English test is a language test for drivers coming from non-English speaking countries, who want to apply for a PCO licence.
 It’s been a mandatory step required by Transport for London (TfL), and it proves that you have a working understanding of the English language.

 Yes.
 If you don’t pass the first time, you can take it again.